mahmoud/clastic/docs/tutorial.rst

 Getting started
 ---------------

-The initial version of our application only displays the form, but doesn't handle the submitted data.
+Let's start with an application that just displays the form, but doesn't handle the submitted data.
 It consists of a Python source file (``tzconvert.py``) and an HTML template file (``home.html``),